-- The subscriber must confirm directly to the UZI register that the server certificates have been received and that their content is correct. - The subscriber is obliged to save the keys which belong to server certificates in a Secure User Device (SUD).
+- The subscriber is obliged to save the keys which belong to server certificates in a Secure User Device (SUD).
 The subscriber must secure the SUD in which the private keys are saved in a manner suitable for securing critical company resources.
 The subscriber can deviate from this if compensatory measures are taken in the field of physical access security, logical access security, logging, audit and functional separation in the environment of the system that contains the keys of the server certificates.
 The keys can also be protected using software.
 The compensating measures must be obsessive quality that it is practically impossible to steal or copy the keys without being noticed. - The subscriber must ensure that the key material of the certificate holders within the subscriber's organisation are exclusively generated in a safe resource that complies with EAL 4+ or equivalent security criteria. - The subscriber is obliged to keep the activation details, which are used to obtain access to the private key(s) of the certificate holders within the organisation, separately from the SUD. - If the fully qualified domain name (FQDN) as referred to in a server certificate is identifiable and addressable via the internet, the subscriber guarantees that the server certificate is only placed on a server that is at least accessible using one of the FQDNs in this server certificate.